Lindeneg/generate-next-links/__mock__/README.md

-This folder simply contains a mock of a real nextjs pages folder.
-Used in development and in testing.
+This folder simply contains a mocked `pages` nextjs pages folder, which is used in development and testing.

+The `snapshot` folder contains snapshots of the expected content of generated files.